GetLuna/ModernCount/README.markdown

 4. Open up http://yoursite.com/ModernCount/installer/upgrade.php in your browser and the upgrade process will start
 9. You should now have the latest version of ModernCount

-N.B: The upgrade will only upgrade from the previous version of ModernCount (e.g 4.3 to 4.4), it cannot be used to upgrade from a historic version.
+N.B: The upgradee will only upgrade from ModernCount 4.0 or higher.

 Removal
 -------